Katie Volynets

-Katie Volynets (born December 31, 2001) is an American tennis player.
-She achieved a career-high singles ranking of No. 74 by the Women's Tennis Association (WTA) on March 6, 2023.
-She won her first singles title in May 2021 on the ITF Circuit, at the $100k event in Bonita Springs.
+Katie Volynets (born December 31, 2001) is an American professional tennis player.
+She has a career-high singles ranking of world No. 56 by the WTA, achieved on July 29, 2024.

 Early life

 Volynets was born in Walnut Creek, California.
 Her parents had emigrated from Ukraine, and she still has extended family in Kyiv and Dnipro.

 Career

-2019: Grand Slam debut
+2019: Grand Slam tournament debut

 On August 11, 2019, Volynets won the USTA Girls 18s National Championships final over Emma Navarro, earning her a wildcard entry into the singles main draw of the US Open.
 She lost in the first round to Bianca Andreescu, who went on to win the tournament.

-2021: WTA 1000 and Wimbledon debut
+2021: Indian Wells and Wimbledon debuts

+In May, she won her first singles title on the ITF Circuit, at the $100k event in Bonita Springs.

+She qualified for the Wimbledon Championships for the first time at this major.

+Volynets received a wildcard into the singles main draw of the US Open.

-She qualified for the 2021 Wimbledon Championships for the first time at this major.
-In October, she also made her debut at the WTA 1000 level receiving a wildcard in Indian Wells.
+In October, she made her debut at the WTA 1000 level in Indian Wells, also receiving a wildcard.